jameshanlon/jameshanlon.github.io/content/heat-pump.md

 degrees C. This clearly shows that the 19 degrees C target was maintained throughout the year, notwithstanding the periods of absence/downtime and on particular hot days when the temperature rose above the target.
-Given how quickly our summers are changing in terms of heat waves, having a system that can also perform cooling would be a big benefit.
-I think this chart well represents the benefit of having a heat pump, and a home with a continuous temperature throughout the year.
+Given how quickly our summers are changing with more intense heat, having a system that can also perform cooling would be a big benefit.
+But overall, I think this chart well represents the benefit of having a heat pump, providing a home environment with a continuous temperature throughout the year.

 {{ macros.imagenothumb('heat-pump/internal-external-temperature.png',
                        caption="Internal and external temperatures in degrees Celsius.") }}